marinater/dada-file-viewer-cra/README.md

 - Generates the website using data from located in the 'build-scripts/DadaFileViewer.xlsx' file

-`now`

-- Deploys to server for preview

-`now --prod`

-- Deploys to production
+### 'yarn deploy`

+- Pushes changes to git and deploys to Vercel / Zeit